ThisisLandu/ImageFloater/README.md

 ### Grid Display Mode

 -   Right-click menu → Select **Use Grid Mode**
--   Displays multiple images in a grid layout.
+-   Displays multiple images in a grid layout simultaneously
--   **Grid Threshold**: Sets the criteria for grid display when images have significantly different aspect ratios.
+-   **Grid Threshold**: Sets the tolerance for aspect ratio differences when displaying images in the grid.
 -   **Grid Size Ratio**: Adjusts the size of images within the grid.

 ## Technical Information

--   Settings File: `ImageFloater.ini` is created in the same directory as the program executable.
+-   **Settings File**: `ImageFloater.ini` is created in the same directory as the program executable.
--   Cache Database: Scanned image information is stored in `ImageFloater_cache.db`.
+-   **Cache Database**: Scanned image information is stored in the `ImageFloater_cache.db` file.
--   Compatible with Windows 11 environment.
+-   Runs on Windows 11 environment.